How to Build a Bean Teepee

-Third, they are a great family project – both to build and enjoy.
+• They are a great family project – both to build and enjoy.
 A fully covered bean teepee is a great place for a tea party, hide-and-seek, or just the adventure of ducking inside to pick and eat fresh beans.
-In fact, this kind of tower can encourage kids to eat and enjoy fresh vegetables without forcing the issue!
+This kind of tower can encourage kids to eat and enjoy fresh vegetables without forcing the issue!

 Supplies for Building a Bean Teepee